dapr/proposals/20250823-BCS-file-store.md

-﻿# File storage building block
+﻿# Binary storage building block
 - Author(s): @WhitWaldo
 - Significantly inspired by: @ItalyPaleAle (https://github.com/dapr/proposals/pull/18), @artursouza (https://github.com/dapr/dapr/issues/4804)
+- Name inspired by @olitomlinson
 - Updated August 23, 2025

 ## Overview
 This is a design proposal for building a new [specialized state store](https://github.com/dapr/dapr/issues/7339) for managing named files in state providers.
-I intentionally use the work file as opposed to blob or object as to avoid any of the overloaded meaning associated with common object store or blob store providers.
+I intentionally use the word "file" as opposed to blob or object as to avoid any of the overloaded meaning associated with common object store or blob store providers.
 I think there's every possibility that it'll make sense to introduce a proper "blob store" or "object store" building block in the future.
 However, for now I think it's best to keep the scope of this proposal focused on files more generally and avoid the